sarat9892/sarat9892.github.io/README.md

 # F1 Facts

-This is my first attempt at making an F1 themed visualization project Stay Tuned!
+This is my first attempt at making an F1 themed visualization project.

+Stay Tuned!